Opening Hours Open 7 days a week

 Applicant working towards a recognised professional qualification in a UK-regulated profession

-An applicant can meet new entrant criteria for the skilled worker visa application if the applicant is working towards a recognised professional qualification in a UK-regulated profession.
+An applicant can meet the new entrant criteria for the skilled worker visa application if the applicant is working towards a recognised professional qualification in a UK-regulated profession.
 You can check the list of regulated professions online.
 The applicant's sponsor/employer must confirm which recognised professional qualification the applicant is working towards – this must be a qualification accepted by the regulatory body for the profession.

 Applicant working towards full registration or chartered status with the relevant professional body

-An applicant can meet new entrant criteria for the skilled worker visa application if the applicant is working towards full registration or chartered status with the relevant professional body for the job they are sponsored for.
-The sponsor must confirm who the relevant professional body is and the applicant is working towards full registration or chartered status.
+An applicant can meet the new entrant criteria for the skilled worker visa application if the applicant is working towards full registration or chartered status with the relevant professional body for the job they are sponsored for.
+The sponsor must confirm who the relevant professional body is and that the applicant is working towards full registration or chartered status.
 You can check the list of chartered bodies from the Privy Council.

 An applicant can meet new entrant criteria for the skilled worker visa application if the applicant’s most recent permission, other than as a visitor, was under Tier 4 (General) or the Student route.
 The permission must either be current or have expired less than 2 years before the date of application.